The Myth of Persecution: Reception

+Paul Hartog notes that Moss made many good points, including the distinction between persecution and prosecution, and remarks that eventually Christians became the persecutors.
+He also agrees with Moss that persecution of Christians was "generally sporadic, largely local, and normally decentralized."
+Still, Hartog says that the maltreatment of some early Christians was real: "Rather than inciting a 'martyr complex' leading to retaliation, the limited but real maltreatment of early Christians can, if the conversation is reoriented, actually lead to insights and renewed interest in a universal concept of religious liberty."
+He also says that historical reconsiderations and corrections should not "downplay the real suffering of those who were indeed maltreated, or the pain of the families and faith communities of the executed."

+Moss was strongly criticized by other Christian reviewers.
 Ephraim Radner, a historical theologian, reviewed the book in First Things.
 He wrote that "according to Moss's criteria...
 The rule is apparently to read skeptically the writings of the past, but not to doubt the imaginations of present-day scholars.
 The whole book, however, begs for the latter suspicion.
 Her framing chapters on the dishonesty and dangers of 'persecution' claims by contemporary conservative political voices and religious leaders easily identify her bias."
 Radner also accused Moss of having simply reframed the theories of Edward Gibbon's multi-volume work The History of the Decline and Fall of the Roman Empire.

-Kirkus Reviews said "The myth of martyrdom—and the expectation of huge rewards in heaven—was effective in organizing a cohesive early Christian identity, which involved the notion of being 'under attack' and justified a violent reaction.
-While none of Moss' arguments are particularly new or striking, she provides an intriguing venture that begs for more research and focus."
+Church historian Michael Haykin said: "The Myth of Persecution: How Early Christians Invented a Story of Martyrdom is written for a readership familiar with conspiracy theories in which a sinister elite manipulates history for its own dastardly ends...Moss has the scholarly credentials and knowledge to make her case sound convincing, though, in the final analysis, her thesis is far from compelling."

-In his review on the Review of Biblical Literature, N. Clayton Croy said: "Modern ideology drives Moss's thesis more than ancient testimony, and the result is a distortion of history more severe than the caricature she wants to expose [...]
+In his review on the Review of Biblical Literature, New Testament scholar N. Clayton Croy said: "Modern ideology drives Moss's thesis more than ancient testimony, and the result is a distortion of history more severe than the caricature she wants to expose [...]
 Despite the author’s considerable erudition, this is a deeply flawed book, a work of revisionist history.
 One might judge that conservative Christians in the West have sometimes overplayed the persecution card, but they have not created instances of cultural hostility out of whole cloth, and they certainly did not create the “Age of the Martyrs” out of thin air.
 More important, Moss largely overlooks modern Christianity in the two-thirds world, especially in the Middle East and in Communist states.
 Here we find not just cultural insensitivity but old-fashioned persecution: arrests, beatings, and decapitations".
+Old Testament scholar Michael S. Heiser agreed by saying that Croy's "review does an excellent job of showing how Moss’s work is agenda-driven and plays a sleight-of-hand game with relevant data.
+That’s unfortunate."